Kaiu8x/MyDiaryApp/README.md

 + Enable better parsing of JSON.
 + Better UI.
-+ Implement a search bar
++ Implement a search bar.
 + Allow to store global variables so there is no need to hardcode information.